What Is the Project Management Institute (PMI)?

-For the project manager on the street, it offers a range of publications and professional events to help you build your network and improve your skills.
-The Pulse of the Professional annual reports offer an in-depth look at various aspects of project management from assessing the value of what project managers do to highlighting the cost of poor communication.
+For the project manager on the job, it offers a range of publications and professional events to help you build your network and improve your skills.
+The Pulse of the Professional annual reports offers an in-depth look at various aspects of project management from assessing the value of what project managers do to highlighting the cost of poor communication.

 Importantly, it also manages a code of ethics for project managers.
 Finally, it administers a range of qualifications.

 PMI offers a number of project management credentials, and there’s something for everyone.
 For example, if you are just starting out in your career, the Certified Associate in Project Management (CAPM) is a great entry-level qualification.
 If you have more experience, you can go for the flagship certification, Project Management Professional (PMP).

 - Project Management Professional (PMP)